 Weather patterns exert a strong influence upon the landscape, and the outward appearance of trees often reflects this influence.
 If a region experiences high winds, for example, the branches of local trees can usually reveal the prevailing wind direction.
 They will tend to grow with the same, general orientation as that of the wind, rather like a weather vane.
 In a survival situation, this knowledge may prove useful in determining where to build your shelter, and even what kinds of weather for which to prepare.

 With all the ways in which trees can provide knowledge and resources, it is of little wonder that humans have depended so much upon them during the course of our history.
 It is also amazing to think that even after all this time, we continue to find new things to learn about them.
 Indeed, as teachers, trees remain some of our most important and valued.
 And to the survivalist, knowledge is the most essential resource of them all.

-Rob Pretlow is an Earth and Space scientist as well as The Immersion2010-2011 graduate.
-He is a guest contributor for Kamana.org, delving into geology and science-related themes.
+Rob Pretlow is an Earth and Space scientist as well as an Immersion 2010-2011 graduate.
 If you have any questions regarding rocks, space, or other geektastic fare, don’t hesitate to contact him at [email protected].